brianlenehan/The-Home-Emergency-Light-Protocol-HELP-Standard/Home Emergency Light Protocol (HELP) - Technical Standard v1.0.md

 Date: 2025-09-21
-**Title: Information technology — Visual Emergency Signaling Protocol for Residential Smart Environments (HELP)**

-Status: Publicly Available Specification (PAS) \- Draft

-### **Foreword**

-This Publicly Available Specification (PAS) has been developed to be in alignment with ISO/IEC JTC 1, *Information technology*.
-It is a provisional standard intended to respond to an urgent market need for a standardized residential emergency signaling protocol.
+**Title: Home Emergency Light Protocol (HELP) - Technical Standard v1.0

 ### **1\.
 Scope**

-This document specifies the normative optical characteristics, temporal patterns, and minimum performance requirements for the **Home Emergency Light Protocol (HELP)**.
-It is intended for implementation by manufacturers of smart lighting hardware and developers of smart home software platforms.
+This document specifies the normative optical characteristics, temporal patterns, and minimum performance requirements for the HELP standard.
+It is the definitive technical reference for any hardware or software implementation seeking to be "HELP Compliant."

 ### **2\.
 Normative References**